All Episodes

 Yeah, good afternoon, Rush.

-You know, I'm listening to your show today, and I'm listening to this little Walmart issue that's going down with the 8% tax for so hopefully gonna supply some additional health care for some people.
+You know, I'm listening to your show today, and I'm listening to this little Walmart issue that's going down with the 8% tax for hopefully going to supply some additional health care for some people.

-Well, I'm a health insurance broker in Chicago, and I, even though this is my livelihood, I will be one of the first people that must say, you know, something needs to be something additional needs to be done for health care.
+Well, I'm a health insurance broker in Chicago, and even though this is my livelihood, I will be one of the first people that must say, you know, something needs to be, something additional needs to be done for health care.

-Uh the new health insurance programs, the HSAs, the HRAs, they're just not gonna cut it.
+The new health insurance programs, the HSAs, the HRAs, they're just not going to cut it.

 Yeah, I know.

-People can't afford to stay at hotels either, and they can't afford to buy cars, and they can't uh they can't afford to uh go on vacation.
+People can't afford to stay at hotels either, and they can't afford to buy cars, and they can't afford to go on vacation.

 It's just tough out there.

-Uh that's why we need income insurance, because people just don't make enough.
+That's why we need income insurance because people just don't make enough.

 I'll have to dig it up later.